hopsoft/universalid/README.md

 ## Fingerprinting (Implicit Versioning)

+> :bulb: **Optional Usage**: While fingerpint creation is automatic and implicit, using it is optional... ready whenever you want more control.

 Fingerprinting adds an extra layer of intelligence to the serialization process.
 UIDs automatically include a "fingerprint" for each serialized object based on the target object's class and its modification time _(mtime)_... based on the file that defined the object's class.

 Fingerprints are comprised of the following components:

-1. `Class` - The Ruby class of the object the UID represents
+1. `Class Name (String)`  - The encoded object's class name
-2. `Time` - The modification time (UTC) of the file where the object's class is defined
+2. `Timestamp (String)` - The mtime (UTC) of the file that defined the object's class in iso8601 format

 > :bulb: **Modification Timestamp**: The `mtime` is detected and captured the moment a UID is built or created.